-The Environment Protection and Preservation Act (EPPA 4/93) and National Waste Management Regulations (2013) provide policy direction and management goals that illustrate the level of environmental protection that is recommended for each aspect of IWMC operation.
-Island Council will ensure that operations undertaken at the IWMC are in accordance with legal requirements including any conditions of consent imposed by EPA.
+The Environment Protection and Preservation Act (EPPA 4/93) and National Waste Management Regulations (2013) provide the legal and regulatory framework for each aspect of IWMC operation.
+Island Council will ensure that operations undertaken at the IWMC are in accordance with national regulatory requirements including any conditions of consent imposed by EPA.